MichalKarbownik/falcon-docs/docs/falcon-client/basics.md

 title: Basics
 ---

-This is a `@deity/falcon-client` host for your shop.
+This is a `@deity/falcon-client` host for your application.

 Falcon Client is the entrypoint for frontend features of Falcon stack.
 It acts as host for your shop - provides app building capabilities and features set which can be used to create your desired shop application.